Psycho (1998 film): Plot

-During a Friday afternoon tryst in a Phoenix hotel, real-estate secretary Marion Crane and her boyfriend Sam Loomis discuss their inability to get married because of his debts and alimony demands from his previous marriage to his ex-wife.
-Returning to work, she decides to steal a cash payment of $400,000 entrusted to her for deposit at the bank and drive to Sam's home in Fairvale, California, where he owns a hardware store.
-En route, she hurriedly trades her car, making both the car dealer and a California Highway Patrol trooper suspicious.
+During a Friday afternoon tryst in a Phoenix hotel, real-estate secretary Marion Crane and her boyfriend Sam Loomis discuss their inability to get married because of his debts.
+Returning to work, she decides to steal a cash payment of $400,000 entrusted to her for deposit at the bank and drive to Sam's home in Fairvale, California.
+En route, she hurriedly trades her car, arousing suspicion.

-Running into bad weather, Marion stops for the night at the Bates Motel, located off the main highway.
-Proprietor Norman Bates descends from a large house atop a hill overlooking the motel, registers Marion under an assumed name she uses, and invites her to dine with him.
-After he returns to his house, Marion overhears him arguing with his mother Norma about her presence.
-Upon returning with a light meal and apologizing for his mother's outbursts, Norman discusses his taxidermy hobby, his mother's "illness" and how people have their own "private trap" that they wish to escape from.
-Returning to her room, Marion, remorseful of her crime, decides to drive back to Phoenix in the morning and return the stolen money hidden in a newspaper, unaware that the aroused Norman is watching her through a hole in the wall.
-As Marion showers, a shadowy figure appears, brutally stabs her to death and leaves.
-Anguished and horrified upon finding Marion's corpse, Norman cleans up the murder scene, wraps the body in the shower curtain and places it along with her belongings and the hidden cash in her car, and sinks the car in a swamp near the motel.
+Running into bad weather, Marion stops for the night at the Bates Motel and uses an alias.
+Proprietor Norman Bates invites her to dine with him.
+After he returns to his house atop a hill overlooking the hotel, Marion overhears him arguing with his mother Norma about her presence.
+Norman returns and apologizes for his mother's outbursts.
+He discusses his taxidermy hobby, his mother's "illness" and how people have their own "private trap" that they wish to escape from.
+Marion, remorseful of her crime, decides to return the stolen money, unaware that the aroused Norman is watching her through a hole in the wall.
+As she showers, a shadowy figure brutally stabs her to death.
+Horrified upon finding Marion's corpse, Norman places her body and the hidden cash in her car, and sinks the car in a swamp nearby.

-Marion's sister Lila arrives in Fairvale a week later, tells Sam about the theft, and probes her whereabouts, but he denies her disappearance.
-Private investigator Milton Arbogast approaches them, saying that he has been hired to retrieve the money.
-Learning that Marion spent a night at the Bates Motel, he questions Norman, whose nervousness and inconsistency arouse Arbogast's suspicion.
-When Norman implies Marion had spoken to his mother, Arbogast asks to speak to her, but Norman refuses.
-Arbogast, not yet suspecting the worst, updates Sam and Lila about his findings, and promises to phone again later.
-When he enters the Bates home looking for Norman's mother, a figure resembling an elderly woman emerges from the bedroom and fatally stabs him.
+Marion's sister Lila arrives a week later and tells Sam about the theft.
+Private investigator Milton Arbogast says that he has been hired to retrieve the money.
+He questions Norman and finds him suspicious; when he asks to speak to Norman's mother, Norman refuses.
+Arbogast enters the Bates home, where a figure resembling an elderly woman fatally stabs him.